This post contains affiliate links. Click here to read my affiliate policy.

 Venues can be one of the most expensive parts of planning a wedding, but it doesn’t have to be.
 By making use of your personal network, you can likely find a more affordable place for your wedding.
-Ask about family members with larger yards, or see if you can reserve a public park for an extremely low cost or even free option.
+Ask about family members with larger yards, or see if you can reserve a public park for an extremely low cost or even free option and use rented furniture.

 Invitations and other paper products are a common item that many people choose to DIY even if they aren’t doing a full DIY wedding.
 If you are choosing to make your own invitations, be selective on your font choice and invitation design.
 Some fonts can help you save ink.
 Times New Roman takes 27% less ink than Arial, according to Consumer Reports.

 One aspect of wedding planning that’s easy to look over is the legal side of getting married.
 There’s usually a fair number of steps to getting legally married, and the paperwork and requirements vary by state and even by county.
 There are 67 counties in Pennsylvania alone, so check with local officials to figure out what you need to do before tying the knot legally.

 Depending on the time of day you’re planning for your wedding, you might find yourself trying to plan meals for many guests.
 An easy way to work around catering restrictions so you can DIY your food is to plan your wedding around lunch or just appetizers.
 You might even be able to hold a potluck-style reception, where guests bring food with them to share.

 Remember The Budget